HusseinBakri/Adonis-ARP-Spoofer/README.md

 # Description
-When you successfully fool the victim and the destination by making machinethe man in the middle via the tool presented here, you need to remember to make your machine forward the packets.
+When you successfully fool the victim and the destination by making your machine the man in the middle via the tool presented here, you need to remember to make your machine forward all the packets received from the victim.
 In other words, you need to enable IP forwarding which is disabled by default.
 Now I would assume as an attacker you are using a Linux distro such as Ubuntu, Fedora or even better a Kali Linux.
 Actually I strongly advice you to do that before you launch the attack.

 To check whether you have this enabled, you can issue the following command:
 ```